 THCV is a cannabinoid but it’s not the same thing as THC.
 While lesser-known than its more famous counterpart THC, it still holds a range of therapeutic potential that may just make it your new favorite cannabinoid.

-THCV, or tetrahydrocannabivarin, is a minor cannabinoid—meaning it is found in lower concentrations than the major cannabinoids THC or CBD.
+THCV, or tetrahydrocannabivarin, is a minor cannabinoid—meaning it is found in lower concentrations than the major cannabinoids THC and CBD.
 THCV can be found in cannabis and hemp plants where it can either be consumed in plant material or taken as an isolated extract, most commonly in oil form.

 THCV is slowly starting to gain more visibility, and it is particularly gaining a reputation for its health benefits.
 It induces its effects on the body through its interaction with cannabinoid receptors CB1 and CB2.
 These receptors are responsible for the subsequent cascade of effects in the body, depending on their location.

 Whether you’re new to cannabis and cannabinoids or are an old hat, THCV has something to offer you.

 It’s easy to get confused between THCV and THC, and for more reasons than just the one letter separating the two.